Shoobx/pjpersist/README.rst

   ...     def __str__(self):
   ...         return self.name

-Let's create a new person and store it in PostGreSQL:
+Let's create a new person and store it in PostgreSQL:

   >>> stephan = Person(u'Stephan')
   >>> dm.root['stephan'] = stephan